A Tyramine-Gated Chloride Channel Coordinates Distinct Motor Programs of a Caenorhabditis elegans Escape Response

 19477154Notes

-Article's Supplemental Data include six figures and five movies and can be found with this article online.
+Article's Supplemental Data include six figures and five movies and can be found with this article at online.

 Related Resources